steelsofliquid/NanamiOS/version1.0/1.00.10/readme.txt

 - Interrupts cause a triple fault.
 For that reason, they've been disabled.

 Patch Notes:
-- Reverted Build 9's GDT back to that of Build 10.
+- Reverted Build 10's GDT back from Build 9 to that of Build 8.
 - Disabled interrupts.

 What's new or changed:
 Nothing.

+Testing:
+- Untimed endurance test, passed the test.

+Readme Corrections:
+- Fixed a typo in the patch notes saying it reverted 9's GDT to 10.